Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Conclusion

 In this paper, we formalized a hierarchical packing problem, which models the core features of the packing and placements problems found in (i) design of integrated circuits, (ii) design and planning of facility layouts, and (iii) packing in logistics.

-Due to the complexity of the problem, we implemented a baseline Bottom-Up method, and we proposed an LBBD method.
-The main advantage of the proposed method is that it is up to the parent block to select a suitable dimension of the subblocks, rather than randomly generating them as in the Bottom-Up method.
+Due to the complexity of the problem, we implemented a baseline Bottom-Up method, and we proposed a recursive LBBD method.
+The main advantage of the proposed method is that it is up to the parent block type to select a suitable dimension of the subblock types, rather than randomly generating them as in the Bottom-Up method.